root-project/root/README/ReleaseNotes/v618/index.md

 ## Deprecation and Removal

+### Deprecated packages

+The Virtual Monte Carlo (VMC) interfaces have been deprecated for this release and will be removed in a future release.
+It is no longer built by default, but can still be enabled with the option `-Dvmc=ON` in the CMake configuration phase.
+A standalone version of VMC is being developed at https://github.com/vmc-project/vmc to replace the deprecated version in ROOT.

+### Removed packages

+Support for the following optional components of ROOT has been removed:

+ * afdsmgrd (Dataset manager for PROOF-based analysis facilities)
+ * bonjour (Avahi/Bonjour/Zeroconf)
+ * castor (CERN Advanced STORage manager)
+ * geocad (OpenCascade)
+ * globus (Globus authentication)
+ * gviz (Graphviz graph rendering)
+ * hdfs (Hadoop Distributed File System)
+ * krb5 (Kerberos 5 authentication)
+ * ldap (OpenLDAP authentication)
+ * memstat (legacy memory statistics utility)
+ * qt, qtgsi, qtroot (Qt4-based GUI components)
+ * rfio (Remote File IO for CASTOR)
+ * table (libTable contrib library)

+In addition, the following deprecated parts of ROOT components have been
+removed:

+ * PROOF's PQ2 module
+ * `THttpServer::ExecuteHttp()` and `THttpServer::SubmitHttp` from `THttpServer`

+### Other changes

+The ODBC interface, deprecated in ROOT 6.16, is no longer deprecated in ROOT 6.18.
+It is the main option to support databases on Windows, so the decision to deprecate it was reverted.

+The `xft` option has been merged into `x11` and is no longer used (its value is now ignored by ROOT).

 ## Preprocessor deprecation macros
 ### Deprecated Classes
   * `R__SUGGEST_ALTERNATIVE("Suggestion text")` macro allows to suggest alternatives to classes.
 It must be used after the class definition and before the final semicolon: